utah-cs4470-sp23/class/assignment2/README.md

 In this example run XXX

-As before, even if the tests pass on your computer, or some other computer, it does not count unless those tests pass on a CADE Linux machine.
-Please test this before the deadline because this is a hard requirement.
+As always, even if the tests pass on your computer, or some other computer, it does not count unless those tests also pass on a CADE Linux machine.
+Since this is a hard requirement, please test it out well before the due date so you have time to resolve any problems that may come up.